“An Advance Directive is only as strong as the surrogate who enforces it.”

 Please be aware that by choosing one of these four, and NOT checking #5 put the agent and caregivers at risk of criminal prosecution, probably for murder.
 The exception is Nevada, where the law allows instituting SED.
 One purpose of having #5 in this fashion is to make people aware of the need for changes in the laws to permit SED in the other states.

 The instructions with this form explain it in detail and so are not repeated here.
-The form is unique in that it is one of the first, if not the first, to not only give an option for SED by AD, but also to explain the criminal risk to the agent, the family and others that may be involved in terminating nutrition and hydration after decisional capacity is lost.
+The form is unique in that it is one of the first, if not the first, to not only give an option for SED by AD, but also to explain the criminal risk to the agent, the family and others that may be involved in withholding nutrition and hydration after decisional capacity is lost.
 Also included in the form is a work-around of the problem of criminal risk.

 Below are some topics that might be included in your letter to your agent.
 Write anything you want that expands on what you have in your advance directive.
 Write in your own words, the way you feel.
 There is only one limitation: you must not be inconsistent with what you have written in your advance directive.